 Key Findings

-- Recent Development: 40% of labs upgraded high-fidelity simulation capabilities and multi-axis vibration platforms between 2023–2025.
+- Recent Development: Around 40% of aerospace laboratories upgraded high-fidelity simulation systems and multi-axis vibration testing platforms between 2023 and 2025 to enhance testing capabilities.

 Aerospace Testing Market Latest Trends